falnyr/package-support/README.md

 # Package Support

 Package Support provides an automated way of checking versions of the project dependencies and displays warnings/errors based on its configuration.
-Unlike commands like `composer outdated` you can get detailed information about the end of life, security support, deprecations etc.
+Unlike other commands like `composer outdated` you are getting detailed information about the end of life, security support and deprecations of the current version of your package dependencies.

+Package Support is not used to detect the new versions of your dependencies.

 ## Requirements
 PHP needs to be a minimum version of PHP 5.3.29.